Dudemanguy/libwavelet/README.md

 # libwavelet
 libwavelet is a very simple library for providing 1 dimensional wavelet transformation functions.
-Currently, only the morlet wavelet is provided, but other wavelet types can easily be added.
+Currently, only the Morlet wavelet is provided, but other wavelet types can easily be added.

 ## Installation
 libwavelet uses meson for easy building and installation.
 After checking out the source, navigate to the directory, and then simply run.